Verifying Operative

 Cost Engineering

-AWS EC2 $135/mo down to DigitalOcean $48/mo.
+AWS EC2 $135/mo, DigitalOcean $48/mo, Oracle Cloud Always Free ARM at $0.
 Self-hosted Qwen 3 8B handles local inference at zero marginal cost.
-Terraform IaC enables cloud-agnostic redeployment.
+Terraform IaC redeploys the same stack to any provider.

 Automation